fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     In the name of Allah, The Almighty Creator, Owner of Life and Death.

-    (Muhammad), say “The angel of death, who is appointed over everyone of you, will cause you to die and to your Lord you will all return”
+    (Muhammad), say "The angel of death, who is appointed over everyone of you, will cause you to die and to your Lord you will all return"
     Holy Quran - As-Sajda 32:11

 In Islam, when someone is about to die then few things will happen: